Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Summary and discussion

-In order to investigate the electromagnetic instability, we have removed the vacuum instability by small $\theta$ angle or $\zeta$ expansion in our calculations.
-With this method, we obtain the $\theta$-dependent creation rate of quark-antiquark in the bubble D0-D4 background and this result exactly coincides with \cite{key-012} if setting $\theta$ angle or $\zeta=0$ (i.e. no D0-branes).
-Our numerical calculation shows the creation rate decreases when $\theta$ angle or $\zeta$ increases and its behavior depends on the direction of the magnetic field relative to the electric field.
-Furthermore, the creation rate in the black D0-D4 background has also been computed which remains to be a finite result as oppose to the D3/D7 approach \cite{key-013,key-014}.
-Nevertheless, our result is significant since at zero temperature limit, the creation rate obtained in the black D0-D4 background qualitatively returns to the result from the bubble D0-D4 background, which coincides with the Hawking-Page transition in the compactified D4-brane system consistently \cite{key-022,key-025}.
+In order to investigate the electromagnetic instability, we assume the electromagnetic field is sufficient strong, then we find the $\theta$-dependent creation rate of flavored quark-antiquark obtained in the bubble D0-D4 background exactly coincides with \cite{key-012} if setting $\theta$ angle or $\zeta=0$ (i.e. no D0-branes).
+Our numerical calculation also shows the creation rate decreases when $\theta$ angle or $\zeta$ increases and its behavior depends on the direction of the magnetic field relative to the electric field.
+To understand this, let us combine our results with \cite{key-017,key-018,key-019,key-020}.
+Since the critical electric field evaluated in (\ref{eq:37}) is in quantitative agreement with the mass spectrum in \cite{key-017,key-018,key-019,key-020} which describes the possible metastable states in the heavy-ion collision, our results imply that in the heavy-ion collision the metastable state could be created in the Schwinger effect then it soon decays to the true vacuum as discussed in \cite{key-031,key-032}.
+And because of the condensate of gluon, these metastable states become heavier, so the critical electric field increases while its associated decay rate decreases in the present of D0-branes i.e. $\theta$ angle.

+Moreover, the creation rate in the black D0-D4 background has also been computed which remains to be finite while it is oppose to the D3/D7 approach \cite{key-013,key-014}.
+Nevertheless, our result would be significant.
+Since the Hawking-Page transition in the WSS model is usually interpreted as confined/deconfined phase transition in QCD \cite{key-022,key-025}, it means the observables in the deconfined phase should return to confined case if the temperature goes to zero.
+So our results supports this statements qualitatively because it illustrates the creation rate obtained in the black D0-D4 background (at finite temperature) returns to the result from the bubble D0-D4 background (zero temperature).

+In addition, if turning off the electromagnetic fields, the effective action (\ref{eq:39}) and (\ref{eq:43}) remains to include a vacuum instability in the present of D0-branes.
+We suggest that this vacuum instability might holographically describe the decay of the vacuum with various winding numbers triggered by the $\theta$ angle or instantons in QCD since the D0-branes relates to the $\theta$ angle thus could be identified as instantons.

 However, there might be some issues concerning the instability of our holographic setup in this paper.
 For examples, first, our numerical calculations are all based on the small $\theta$ angle or $\zeta$ expansion, so it is natural to ask what if we keep all the orders of $\theta$ angle or $\zeta$?
 How the electromagnetic and vacuum instability would be affected?
 Second, the electromagnetic field is non-dynamical in our calculations.
 So what about a dynamical case?
 Unfortunately, as opposed to the situation of the black D0-D4 background, it seems impossible to introduce an electric current directly in the bubble D0-D4 configuration since the flavor branes never end in the bulk.
 To solve this problem, one may need a baryon vertex.
 But it is less clear whether or not such a baryon vertex could be created.
 We leave these issues to a future study.